-One of the most asked question I get is, can you make money blogging?
+One of the most asked questions is, can you make money blogging?

-Let me tell you the truth about blogging; it’s a business or a hobby.
+Tell me the truth about blogging; it’s a business or a hobby.

 If you believe you can earn money instantly blogging, you’re probably not ready to start a blog.